jgbarah/aframewiki/en/pages/physics.md

 ## Driver-specific limitations

-This is a list of limitations that has been oberved with particular drivers (and also with physx).
+This is a list of limitations that has been observed with particular drivers (and also with physx).
 It's intended to provide a checklist to help developers to choose between physics drivers for a particular project, so they don't pick a driver that turns out to be missing some feature that is fundamental for their application.

 This list is probably incomplete, so if you find an additional significant limitation, please add it to this list.